spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 1. Click **Ocean > Cloud Clusters** in the left main menu.
 2. Select a cluster from the list of clusters.
-3. Click the **Virtual Node Groups** tab
+3. Click the **virtual node groups** tab

-The Virtual Node Groups tab lets you track live data per Virtual Node Group.
-You can review the resource allocation, number of nodes and pods running, and other information about the Virtual Node Groups.
+The virtual node groups tab lets you track live data per virtual node group.
+You can review the resource allocation, number of nodes and pods running, and other information about the virtual node groups.

 ADD SCREENSHOT HERE

-The Virtual Node Groups Summary List displays the following columns:
+The virtual node groups Summary List displays the following columns:

 * ID: The identification code of the VNG.
 * Name: The user-defined name of the VNG.
-(If a VNG was defined without a name, it will appear in this column as Unnamed Virtual Node Group.)
+(If a VNG was defined without a name, it will appear in this column as Unnamed virtual node group.)
 * Resource Allocation: Percent of defined resources (CPU, Memory, and GPU) currently running on nodes from this VNG.
 * Running Pods: Number of pods the VNG currently uses.
 * Nodes: Number of nodes the VNG currently uses.